whataboutpets/minimal-mistakes/_posts/rabbits/2018-04-03-can-rabbits-eat-asparagus.md

 ---
 title: "Can Rabbits Eat Asparagus?"
 permalink: /:categories/can-rabbits-eat-asparagus.html
 excerpt: "Wondering whether your pet rabbit can eat asparagus?
-What about the peel?
 Find out if asparagus is healthy for your bunny and learn some tips on how to feed it."
 date: 2018-04-03
 last_modified_at: 2018-04-03
 header:
   teaser: "assets/images/posts/rabbits/can-rabbits-eat-asparagus-teaser.jpg"
 categories: [Rabbits]
-tags: [Eat, Feed, Kale]
+tags: [Asparagus, Eat, Feed, Stalks, Stems, Tips]
 published: false
 ---